 Chase Literary Agency specializes in author representation and idea development across the best in narrative nonfiction and fiction.

-"I founded Chase Literary Agency after working for eight years at the Waxman Literary Agency.
+"I founded Chase Literary Agency in 2012 after working for eight years at the Waxman Literary Agency.
 I’ve worked at The New Yorker, The New Press, and as an editor at Talk Miramax Books.

 I take a deliberate and editorially-minded approach to content and I work with authors closely to prepare material for submission and throughout the publishing process.